ItzELECTR0/TWAOS/README.md

 ## DEVELOPMENT PLANS

+### Story-wise:
 The game is planned to have 10 chapters, and maybe an <b>extra</b>.
-I wish to finish the first one by 2027, the rest following along not too long after.
+<br>I wish to finish the first one by 2027, the rest following along not too long after.

+### Game-wise:
+I will first create a functional game.
+Make all of the story playable, then focus on quality.
+<br>When a chapter's story is fully playable, it will come out as an alpha build.
+<br>As quality improves in graphics and design, it will move on to beta, and finally a release.

+##### For more info, check **[here](Documentation/PLANS.md)**

 ## FAQ / FACTS AND QUESTIONS